Kafr 'Inan: Ottoman period: Kafr ʿInan

 In 1522, Jewish traveler Moses ben Mordecai Bassola found about 30 families of Musta'arabi Jews (Arabic-speaking Jews, as opposed to Sephardi Jews) among the residents, most of whom of priestly stock, making it the fifth largest Jewish community in the country at the time, out of the eight places named by him.
 An Ottoman census taken two years later (1525) listed 14 Jewish families.

 It is during the rule of the Ottoman Empire that the form Kafr ʿInān (Kafr 'Anan) first appears.
 The village is listed in the tax records of either 1549 or 1596, as forming part of the nahiya (subdistrict) of Jira, part of Safad Sanjak, with 21 households and 8 bachelors; an estimated population of 259.
 All the villagers were Muslim.
 They paid taxes on goats, beehives and on its press, which was used either for olives or grapes; a total of 12,272 akçe.
 All of the revenue went to a Waqf.
 A map from Napoleon's invasion of 1799 by Pierre Jacotin showed the place, named as "K. Hanein".

+It is said some Jewish Kohanitic families migrated to Peki'in, possibly in the late 16th century.

 In 1881, the PEF's Survey of Western Palestine described the village as being built of stone and having 150-200 Muslim residents.
 The arable land in the village comprised gardens and olive trees.

 A population list from about 1887 showed that Kafr 'Inan had 80 inhabitants; all Muslim.